 This is why the reference to Family Feud reference is so appropriate, especially with good-old Brit Richard “Dickie” Dawson as the host from ’76 to ’85.
 It was a show full of not-so-learned people giving rather folksy answers to questions big and small.
 I loved the part where one family would get together after a first or second strike, and someone would come up with an answer everyone in the group sounded like it was correct.
 Then they’d start clapping and yelling, “Good answer!
 Good answer!” before the buzzer would sound and the audience would say, “Uhhhhhhhh!”

-That, and the hillbilly theme music for the show, and Dawson prancing around the set while kissing all of the female contestants, allegedly to wish them luck, were all thing I enjoyed about Family Feud.
+That, and the hillbilly theme music for the show, and Dawson prancing around the set while kissing all of the female contestants, allegedly to wish them luck, were all things I enjoyed about Family Feud.
 The ’70s were so grand!

 So in the spirit of Family Feud, I’ve spliced myself as various characters into an episode from ’81.
 The topic is about naming the people to blame for our current American mess, at home and abroad.
 I hope that it’s funny and goofy.